Animal Attack & Dog Bite Attorneys in Minneapolis

 ER Visits and Extended Medical Care

 You may incur both short-term and long-term injuries sustained from an animal attack.
 For instance, may claim:

 Your injuries may have been severe enough to cause you to miss work.
 Therefore, you may not receive pay for the time you were out.
 If your injuries are terminal, you may be unable to provide income for yourself or your family.

 You may have also suffered from non-economic damage.
 Although the value of these damages may be hard to determine, they can reflect the totality of your pain and suffering.
 Non-economic damages may include loss of consortium, sub-standard living, or ongoing physical pain and suffering.

-Animal Attack Lawyer in Minneapolis, Minnesota
+Animal Attack Lawyer in the Twin Cities

 For more information, call 952-345-1025, or schedule a free case evaluation.